charlesbel/Microsoft-Rewards-Farmer/README.md

 * Multi-Account Management

 ## Credits
-Credits to the original author of the repo : @charlesbel
+Credits to the original author of the repo : [charlesbel](https://github.com/charlesbel)